tenstorrent/tt-metal/docs/source/tools/device_program_profiler.rst

 The inner for loop of "nop" instructions is executed multiple times.
 The count is determined by the define variable ``LOOP_COUNT`` defined by the host side code.

 The beginning of each iteration of the outer loop is timestamped under id number 5.

-The profiler output csv of this kernel for NCRISC on core 0,0 on device 0 looks as follows:
+Deivce-side profiler provides marker information for all riscs and cores used in the program.
+The following is the portion of the output csv of the ``full_buffer`` test for NCRISC on core 0,0 on device 0:

 ..  code-block:: c++